Key terms at a glance

 Two ideas help you understand Specnote: Backward and Forward.
 These aren't buttons or switches on a screen — they name "which direction you're working in."

-- Forward planning — the layer where a person fills in the intent behind a scenario: who it's for, what they do, and why.
+- Forward planning — the layer where a person fills in the intent behind a test: who it's for, what they do, and why.
 Writing that down makes the bar for verification clearer.

 To say it again: both are terms that describe concepts.
 You don't flip a mode anywhere — just know them as names for the direction of your work.